MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 Unactioned sites appear in the policy execution report as **Unactioned by Site Owner** during the cool off period.
 You can download the policy execution report and filter out sites marked **Unactioned by Site Owner**.

+#### Sites managed by multiple inactive site policies

+Admins can create up to five inactive site policies using site lifecycle management.
+Depending on the configured parameters, a site may come under the scope of multiple policies.
+In such cases, the system checks to avoid spamming site owners.
+If at least 30 days have passed since the last notification sent by any other policy, the site is still identified as inactive, but no additional notification is sent to the owner.
+The site's status in the policy execution report will be **Notified by another policy**.

 ## Types of inactive site policies

-When configuring a site lifecycle policy, you can choose to create either a **simulation policy** or an **active policy**.
+When configuring a site lifecycle policy, you can choose between a **simulation policy** or an **active policy**.

-- A simulation policy runs once and generates a report based on configured parameters.
+- The **simulation policy** runs once and generates a report based on the configured parameters.
+If the policy fails, the admin should delete it and create a new simulation policy.
 A simulation policy can be converted to an active policy.

-- An active policy runs monthly, generates reports and sends notifications to respective owners asking them to attest their detected inactive site.
+- The **active policy** runs monthly, generating reports and sending notifications to respective owners to attest their detected inactive site.
+If an active policy fails for a particular month, it will run again on the next schedule.

 ### Configurable parameters for inactive site policies